 Dr. Bruce Hollis is the lead author of a 2015 study that concluded that supplementing the mothers of exclusively breastfed babies with 6400 IU vitamin D per day is a safe and effective alternative to directly supplementing babies with 400 IU vitamin D per day.

-When one of our upcoming sponsors told us that Dr. Hollis is on their advisory board, I asked if he would be interested in doing an interview to discuss vitamin D and breastfeeding.
+When Theralogix, one of our sponsors, told us Dr. Hollis is on their advisory board, I asked if he would be interested in doing an interview to discuss vitamin D and breastfeeding.
 I hope you find his information useful!

 Why is vitamin D important for infants?

 Vitamin D is absolutely critical to the human infant in order to maintain skeletal integrity.
 Recent research also tells us that vitamin D is key in the maintenance of our immune systems regulating both infection and inflammatory pathways.

 What are the recommendations of the American Academy of Pediatrics (AAP) about vitamin D?
 Do other countries have similar recommendations?

 The AAP recommends that all children (birth through adolescence) receive 400 IU vitamin D per day.
 Canada has similar recommendations (with greater amounts recommended in winter for those in more northern regions).
 Vitamin D recommendations in European countries vary.

 How much vitamin D does breastmilk usually contain?
 Why?